herebythere/baseboard/README.md

 ##Abstract##

-A comfortable place to start creating new CSS templates.
+A comfortable place to start new CSS templates.

-Check out the [demo]().
+Check out the [demo](http://taylor-vann.github.io/baseboard).
 It's as ugly as it should be.

 ##Details##

-Baseboard provides an easy and safe place to begin creating new custom CSS templates.
+Terrible, right?
+Now compare it to the [same page](http://taylor-vann.github.io/baseboard/example/) without Baseboard.
+This is how you browser styles these elements by default.
+Now remember the little browser differences across plateforms and operatiing systems.
+Suddenly, the squished uniform demo doesn't seem to bad.

 This compact stylesheet is meant for the developer who doesn't want (or need) a bulky boilerplate but also doesn't want to start from scratch.
-This template is the result of more than a few headaches and hopefully the solution to a few of yours.
+It's the result of more than a few headaches and hopefully the solution to a few of yours.
+Starting from nothing isn't so bad with Baseboard.

-There are initial styling differences between browsers and operating system that usually go unoticed *until* it's a problem.
+Initial styling differences between browsers and operating system usually go unoticed *until* it's a problem.
 This stylesheet attempts to fix that.
 It is not about fonts, colors, menus, or making your website *pretty*.

+Function, flow, and the user experience should be purposefully delegated by a design teams and not libraries or trend fonts.
+This minimal stylesheet capitalizes on this philosophy and lets you begin from (almost) nothing.

-The primary function of *Baseboard* is to create a common starting point for the most useful, semantic and functional HTML5 elements.
-The secondary function is to provide helpful classes that bring a little of the functionality expected of larger boilerplates.
+Baseboard is a cross-platform starting point for the most useful, semantic and functional HTML5 elements.
+This minimal stylesheet is intended to be the foundation of smaller mobile-first and BEM style projects.

-The purpose of *Baseboard* is to isolate future problems to just your declarations.
+The purpose of Baseboard is to isolate the developement process to just your declarations.
 The goal is to give design engineers and developers a little more control and a fair blank-slate.

 I hope it helps!

 ##Usage##

+Grab the `baseboard.css` from the src director and copy into your resources folder or project directory.

+To link custom fonts add your '@font-faces' at the beginning of the document after you see:

+`/*Put your @font-faces here.*/`

+Add your custom declarations after you see:

+`/* Put your custom classes here. */`

+Remember to delete the unused helper classes or media queries when you push your final solutions.

+##License##
+Baseboard is released under the [MIT License]() and is intended to be used for students and small startups.